picmi/help/docs/business/faqs.md

 ::: prompt
 You are unable to reserve a position for a specific application.
-If there is a restriction on positions, then if all positions are filled, add one to the maximum in [job application controls](article/opportunity-controls).
+If there is a restriction on positions, then if all positions are filled, add one to the maximum in [opportunity controls](article/opportunity-controls).
 Alternatively, reduce the number by one until the person is ready to apply.
 :::